juliatdm7/juliatdm7/README.md

 ## Hi there 👋
+## My name is Julia and I am currently an Ecology, Evolution and Biodiversity MSc student at the University of Edinburgh

 <!--
 **juliatdm7/juliatdm7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.